sunrisean9el/Budget-Web-App/README.md

 # Budget-Web-App

-This is a siple home budget app.
+This is a simple home budget app.

 ## Technologies Used